VisualFP/docs/SA/design_concept/content/poc/options_ui_threepenny.typ

 applications that run in a web browser.
 The framework can be combined with Electron for a tighter integration with the desktop environment.

-Threepenny starts a local web server that serves an HTML page.
+Threepenny starts a local web server that serves an #ac("HTML") page.
 The server uses a WebSocket connection to communicate with the browser.
 Finally, the server sends JavaScript code via this connection to execute it on the client, which is implemented as a JavaScript #ac("FFI").